abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

    ![](media/ex_2_g_7.png)
    > **Note:** If code scanning is not yet enabled, you will see an option to **Set up code scanning** instead.
 Click **Set up code scanning** to configure it.

-1. You will be navigated to the **Code scanning** section where you can view alerts related to your workflows.
+1. You will be navigated to the **Code scanning** section, where you can view alerts related to your workflows.

    ![](media/ex_2_g_8.png)
    > **Note:** If you don’t see any alerts here, that’s okay!
 It simply means no issues were detected at this time.